Jihad: Abdullah Azzam

+In the 1980s Abdullah Azzam advocated waging jihad against the "unbelievers".
+Azzam issued a fatwa calling for jihad against the Soviet occupation of Afghanistan, declaring it an obligation for all able-bodied Muslims to repel invaders.
+His fatwa was endorsed by others, including Abd al-Aziz ibn Baz.
 Azzam saw Afghanistan as the beginning of jihad to repel unbelievers from many countries—the southern Soviet Republics of Central Asia, Bosnia, the Philippines, Kashmir, Somalia, Eritrea, Spain, and especially his home country of Palestine.
-The defeat of the Soviets in Afghanistan is said to have "amplified the jihadist tendency from a fringe phenomenon to a major force in the Muslim world."
+The Soviet defeat in Afghanistan is said to have "amplified the jihadist tendency from a fringe phenomenon to a major force in the Muslim world."
+Many fighters returned to their home countries to continue jihad, participating in insurgencies and later creating a "transnational jihadist stream."